ale8k/verse-task-onboarding-survey-app/Readme.md

 OvernightJS: https://www.npmjs.com/package/@overnightjs/core // Mimics Web API
 NestJS: https://www.npmjs.com/org/nestjs // Mimics Angular 2+ structure

+As for the frontend, I've not used any responsive techniques i.e., media queries as it being tested only on the iPhone 5?
+I hope this is ok.
+I've only not used any accessibility techniques as it's for mobile i.e., aria, alts etc.

 To run the frontend, simply just perform npm run start.
 To run the backend, create a .env file at the root and place the following env variables relative to your local i.e.: